 You're constantly bombarded with books, whitepapers, and webinars about how to capture the attention of your learners.
-Of course, we read them for the right reasons – we are trying to make engagement and efficiency that much better for our company.
-The problem is that we are all so wrapped up in how to "capture" our learner that we often forget our learners really are just like us.
-They are motivated by certain things and resistant to others; they are human.
+Of course, we read them for the right reasons – we’re trying to make engagement and efficiency that much better for our company.
+The problem is, we get so wrapped up in how to "capture" our learner that we forget that our learners are really just like us.
+They are motivated by certain things and resistant to others.

 Show your learner how the knowledge helps them